 Watering of lawns needs to be undertaken at a time of day when it is least wasteful, least able to cause damage, and in turn is most useful and beneficial to the lawn.

 The vascular system of lawns works like a blood stream, pumping nutrients and water from the ground, and distributing them around the plant.
-The vascular system of lawns is powered by the sun, and as such is active during the day and shuts down at night.
+The vascular system of lawns is powered by the sun, and as such is most active during the day and slows greatly at night.

-When lawn watering at night, the lawn can make no immediate use of the water it is receiving, so the lawn does not absorb everything that we are applying, and the water then stays in the ground being pulled down towards the water table and away from the root zone of the lawn.
+When lawn watering at night, the lawn can make far less immediate use of the water it is receiving, so the lawn does not absorb everything that we are applying, and the water then stays in the ground being pulled down towards the water table and away from the root zone of the lawn.
 So we can see how easily we can lose a percentage of our water due to waste every time we water throughout the year.

 By morning when the lawn is fully active and requires most of its water, a percentage of this water has already disappeared, and cannot be used by the lawn at all.
-This results in an unnecessary waste of water that was never used, unhealthy lawns lacking adequate water, or too much water having to be applied in order that enough is left over in the morning for the lawn to use at its optimum time when it can be uptaken, and to show adequate health and growth.
+This results in an unnecessary waste of water which was never used.
+Leading to unhealthy lawns lacking adequate water, or too much water having to be applied in order that enough is left over in the morning for the lawn to use at its optimum time when it can be uptaken, and to show adequate health and growth for the water applied.